 The Season 3 premiere of Poldark on PBS is almost upon us, and as we patiently await its arrival, it is time to contemplate the hopes that surround the popular series’ third season.
-Based on PBS‘ official synopsis for Episode 1, there is good reason to believe that at least a few of the things mentioned below will happen.
+Based on the official synopsis for Episode 1 posted on PBS’ press site, there is good reason to believe that at least a few of the things mentioned below will happen.

 For this fan, Poldark Season 2 ended on a bittersweet note.
 “Bitter” because Ross (Aidan Turner) betrayed Demelza (Eleanor Tomlinson) and “sweet” because she agreed to give him and their marriage another chance, in spite of his slightly underwhelming apology.